ibm-cloud-docs/secrets-manager/manage-admin-tokens.md

 Each time you request an admin token, the service creates a non-renewable admin token with a time-to-live (TTL) of 1 hour.
 The token expires automatically after 1 hour and cannot be renewed.

+The admin token provides administrative access to your Vault Dedicated cluster's admin namespace.
+It can be used to create namespaces, configure secrets engines and authentication methods, manage policies, and perform other administrative tasks.
-The admin token gives you administrative access to the Vault data plane — secrets engines, authentication methods, policies, and namespaces within your instance — but does not allow infrastructure-level operations such as sealing or unsealing Vault, scaling the cluster, or modifying storage settings.
+The admin token does not provide access to service-managed operations such as sealing or unsealing Vault, cluster scaling, and storage management, those operations are performed exclusively by the IBM Cloud Vault Dedicated service.

 ## Recommended practices
 {: #admin-token-best-practices}